Health Sciences Practicum

 Agencies can be local, regional/rural, interstate and overseas.
-Students wishing to complete a practicum overseas should contact the Fieldwork Officer as early as possible to discuss the options available.
-Students generally find that Trimester 3 is the best time for completing a placement overseas or outside of the local area, generally because they will need to commit to a full-time block of 4 weeks.
-This can be difficult to manage in Trimester 1 or 2 if the student has other study/work commitments, unless the practicum can be completed over one of the longer Trimester breaks.
+Students wishing to complete a practicum outside of Melbourne or Geelong should contact the Fieldwork Officer as early as possible to discuss the options available.
+Students generally find that Trimester 3 is the best time for completing a placement overseas or outside of the local area, because they will need to commit to a full-time block of 3-4 weeks.
+This can be difficult to manage in Trimester 1 or 2 if the student has other study/work commitments, unless the practicum can be completed over one of the longer Trimester breaks or between Trimesters.

 Eligible students may be able to apply for an OS-HELP loan, which can help to cover the cost of completing a placement overseas.
-Scholarships and other WIL-support bursaries may be available for students completing local or regional/rural placements.
+Scholarships and other WIL-support bursaries may be available to students.

 What to Expect on Placement

 Students will be required to attend 2 x 3-hour face to face seminars at the university, (one pre-placement and one post-placement).
-Generally, the pre-placement seminar will be held the week prior to when the Trimester teaching period begins.
-This allows students to start making contact with their placement agency/supervisor in week 1 and to get started as soon as possible.
+The pre-placement seminar is held in Week 1, which is also when students submit preferences.

-Students will be allocated to an agency and will complete approximately 120 hours (15 days) in the field.
+Students will be allocated to an agency in Week 2 and will complete approximately 120 hours (15 days) in the field.
 The 120 hours can be completed as a full-time block of 3-4 weeks, but most students choose to spread out the hours over the Trimester around their other study/work commitments.
-Attending placement 2 days per week will allow the student to complete their total required hours over an 8 week period.
+Attending placement 2 days per week will allow the student to complete their total required hours over a 7-8 week period.

 Students have the option to source their own placement if they have a particular agency they would like to approach, or a specific area of health they would like to work in.
-In these cases, it's a good idea to get in touch with the Fieldwork Officer (to assess suitability) prior to making any arrangements.
+In these cases, students are advised to get in touch with the Fieldwork Officer (to assess suitability and identify existing contacts) prior to making any arrangements.
 Self-sourced placements must be approved by the Fieldwork Officer and Unit Chair prior to commencement.